 Your camera may malfunction if you just purchased an iPhone case with metal accents or an iPhone case with a magnet.

 Using a case made of magnets or metals could produce a magnetic field because your iPhone has magnets.
-Your back camera might malfunctioning as a result of this.
+Your back camera might be malfunctioning as a result of this.

 So, try taking your case out.
 Restart your iPhone after that to determine if the shakiness has been eliminated or at least reduced.